 - Dependent Allowance: \$480 for each dependent; includes family members other than the head, co-head, or spouse, who are minors, and family members age 18 or older who are full-time students or who are disabled.
-The head of household, spouse, cohead, and any foster children or foster adults are never counted as dependents. - Elderly Family or Disabled Family: \$400 for a family whose head, co-head or spouse is elderly or disabled - Child Care Expenses: Deducted for children under 13, including foster children, when childcare is necessary to allow an adult member to work, search for work, or attend school. - The childcare expense deduction cannot exceed the amount of income received by the person enabled to work. - The number of hours claimed for childcare may not exceed the number of hours the family member is attending school and/or traveling to and from school. - Expenses must be reasonable.
-HRHA will annually survey childcare providers in the community, public agencies providing childcare support, and other agencies that maintain childcare information to determine the parameters for reasonable childcare expenses for various age groups up to age 13 - The type of care to be provided is determined by the assisted family.
+The head of household, spouse, cohead, and any foster children or foster adults are never counted as dependents. - Elderly Family or Disabled Family: \$400 for a family whose head, co-head or spouse is elderly or disabled.
+HRHA as part of its MTW program will increase the standard deduction to \$1500 - Child Care Expenses: Deducted for children under 13, including foster children, when childcare is necessary to allow an adult member to work, search for work, or attend school.

+The childcare expense deduction cannot exceed the amount of income received by the person enabled to work.

+The number of hours claimed for childcare may not exceed the number of hours the family member is attending school and/or traveling to and from school.

+Expenses must be reasonable.
+HRHA will annually survey childcare providers in the community, public agencies providing childcare support, and other agencies that maintain childcare information to determine the parameters for reasonable childcare expenses for various age groups up to age 13

+The type of care to be provided is determined by the assisted family.
 The PHA may not refuse a family the child care expense deduction because there is an adult family member in the household that may be available to provide child care

-- For school-age children, costs attributable to public or private school activities during standard school hours are not considered.
-Expenses incurred for supervised activities after school or during school holidays (e.g., summer day camp, after-school sports league) are allowable forms of child care - Child care expenses paid to a family member who lives in the unit are not eligible - Payments for child care to relatives who do not live in the unit are eligible - Disability Assistance Expenses: For any family that is not an elderly or disabled family but has a member (other than the head, spouse, or co-head) who is a person with a disability, disability assistance expenses in excess of 10% of annual income - This allowance may not exceed the employment income received by family members who are 18 years of age or older and enabled to work as a result of the assistance to the person with disabilities. - Allowable Medical Expenses: For elderly families and disabled families, HRHA will consider as medical expenses the actual out-of-pocket amounts which are owed and/or anticipated to be paid by the family during the certification period.
+For school-age children, costs attributable to public or private school activities during standard school hours are not considered.
+Expenses incurred for supervised activities after school or during school holidays (e.g., summer day camp, after-school sports league) are allowable forms of child care

+Child care expenses paid to a family member who lives in the unit are not eligible

+Payments for child care to relatives who do not live in the unit are eligible

+HRHA's MTW program will eliminate deductions for unreimbursed child care expenses

+Disability Assistance Expenses: For any family that is not an elderly or disabled family but has a member (other than the head, spouse, or co-head) who is a person with a disability, disability assistance expenses in excess of 10% of annual income

+This allowance may not exceed the employment income received by family members who are 18 years of age or older and enabled to work as a result of the assistance to the person with disabilities.

+Allowable Medical Expenses: For elderly families and disabled families, HRHA's MTW plan will establish a standardized deduction of \$2,040 that claim unreimbursed medical expenses or have a hardship waiver.
+This deduction will be implemented upon approval of HRHA's MTW plan.

+For elderly and disabled families, HRHA will consider as medical expenses the actual out-of-pocket amounts which are owed and/or anticipated to be paid by the family during the certification period.